earthly/earthly/docs/cloud/satellites/byoc/aws/terraform.md

 ```

  We recommend that `<output-name>` match the name in the `cloud_name` of the module, to ensure that naming is consistent between AWS, your tooling, and Earthly.

+Assuming the installation reports the status as `Green`, you should be good to go!